six-two/mkdocs-backlinks-section-plugin/README.md

 Adds a backlinks section that lists every page linking to the current page.

+## Comparision to similar plugins

+I wrote my plugin after trying some existing plugins and not being 100% happy with them.
+But depending on your intended use case, they may be a better fit.

+### mkdocs-backlinks

+My plugin is similar in concept to [mkdocs-backlinks](https://github.com/danodic-dev/mkdocs-backlinks), but I wanted a plugin that works out of the box.

+With [mkdocs-backlinks](https://github.com/danodic-dev/mkdocs-backlinks) you can specify exactly where and how you want to have your backlinks shown, but at the cost of having to potentially alter your template files.

+With my plugin you just need to add the plugin to your `mkdocs.yml`, but the backlinks can only be added as a section at the bottom of each page.

+### mkdocs-publisher

+[mkdocs-publisher](https://github.com/mkdocs-publisher/mkdocs-publisher) is a bundle of plugins.
+The `pub-obsidian` also has a backlinks feature.

+While my plugin does a single job and has minimal dependencies, mkdocs-publisher offers many more features but at the cost of many more dependencies.

 ## Installation

 You can install it with `pip`: